agateblue/django-dynamic-preferences/docs/rest_api.rst

 REST API
 ========

-Dynamic preferences provides an optionnal integration with Django REST Framework:
+Dynamic preferences provides an optional integration with Django REST Framework:

 - Serializers you can use for global and user preferences (or to extend for your own preferences)
 - Viewsets you can use for global and user preferences (or to extend for your own preferences)